akora/smashing-dashboards/README.md

 The World Clock dashboard contains the following widgets:

 * [world_clock](https://gist.github.com/weilu/7688343)
-* clock (default Dashing/Smashing widget)
+* utc_time
 * unix_time
 * beat_time

-The last two widgets are not written in Ruby.
+The last three widgets are not written in Ruby.
 With a little bit of cheating these are written in JavaScript.

 ![world clock and other times dashboard sample](assets/images/example-time-dashboard.png)